AwkwardTurtle42/AwkwardTurtle42.github.io/SRD.markdown

 ## Attribute Recovery

+Attributes at zero dice can be recovered to a d4 with first aid and *catching your breath*.

-Attribute loss can be restored with medical care, magic, or a lengthy rest in comfort.
+Further attribute loss can be restored with medical care, magic, or a lengthy rest in comfort.

 ## Deprivation